hindu-comm/mail_stream_indology/2014/05/Rig_Veda_Translation/134__Dominik_Wujastyk.md

 > The URL doesn’t open.
 >

-​It does for me.
+It does for me.
 I think it's fine.

 DW